-Zero Carb bread is merely bread with no carbs.
-And when it says zero, I mean zero carbs and zero fiber, no extra math to make the carbs equal to zero.
+This bread is merely bread with no carbs.
+And when it says zero, I mean no carbs and zero fiber, no extra math to make the carbs equal to zero.
 There are no almond or coconut flours.
-No nut or seed butters either.
+No nut or seed butter either.

 The original recipe calls for ground pork.
 However, beef and even chicken will also work.
 Ground turkey would also do the job.
-Depending on what meat you choose the macro nutrients content will vary.
+Depending on what meat you choose the macronutrient content will vary.